ebeaudoi/OpenShift-self-signed-upgrade-disconnected/README.md

 4. **Add router CA to trust bundle** – allows the CVO to talk to OSUS via ingress.
 5. **Create the OSUS application** – deploys a local “over-the-air” update service.
 6. **Configure the CVO** – point your cluster at the local OSUS service.
-7. **Upgrade other clusters using OSUS** – re-use the same update service across multiple disconnected clusters.
+7. **Upgrade the Cluster** – re-use the same update service across multiple disconnected clusters.

 ---